-The Board will select the chairperson of the Board (the "Chairperson") in the manner that it determines to be in the best interests of the Company's stockholders.
-In the event that the Company does not have an independent chairperson of the Board, the independent directors may designate a lead independent director.
-The name of the chairperson or lead independent director will be listed in the Company's proxy statement.
-The independent chairperson or lead independent director will be responsible for coordinating the activities of the independent directors.
-In addition to the duties of all Board members, the specific responsibilities of the chairperson or lead independent director are to:
+It is the policy of the Company that the positions of Chief Executive Officer and the Chairperson of the Board (the "Chairperson") may be held by the same person.
+In the event that the Company does not have an independent Chairperson of the Board, the Board may designate a lead independent director.
+The name of the Chairperson or lead independent director will be listed in the Company's proxy statement.
+In addition to the duties of all Board members, the specific responsibilities of the lead independent director are to:

-- work with the Chief Executive Officer to develop Board meeting schedules and agendas; - provide the Chief Executive Officer feedback on the quality, quantity and timeliness of the information provided to the Board; - develop the agenda for and moderate executive sessions of the independent members of the Board; - preside over Board meetings; - act as principal liaison between the independent members of the Board and the Chief Executive Officer; - convene meetings of the independent directors as appropriate; - if requested and appropriate, be available for consultation with major stockholders; and - perform other duties as the Board may determine from time to time.
+- work with the Chief Executive Officer to develop Board meeting schedules and agendas; - provide the Chief Executive Officer feedback on the quality, quantity and timeliness of the information provided to the Board; - develop the agenda for and moderate executive sessions of the independent members of the Board; - preside over the Board meetings (when the Chairperson is not present); - act as principal liaison between the independent members of the Board and the Chief Executive Officer; - convene meetings of the independent directors as appropriate; - if requested and appropriate, be available for consultation with major stockholders; and - perform other duties as the Board may determine from time to time.